graysandwich/graysandwich.github.io/index.markdown

 # Self-introduction

 Hey!
 My name is Tim.
+I am in grade 9, and this is my cs50 project.
+I go to Lord Byng Secondary School in Vancouver, Canada.
+Check out my blog to find out more about me!